EclecticTaco/AOPS/README.md

 Since I knew I needed to visit every path, I implemented DFS using recursion.
 I also needed to backtrack when I went down an invalid path.
 To implement my recursive function, I broke down the problem into the smallest unit possible.

 Since we can only go either left or right from any particular point in the pyramid, we only need the current value and what is left and right of it.
-I treated this unit as simply a tree.
+I treated this unit as simply a binary tree.
 We also pass down the current directions traveresed, the sum, and which row we are currently at.

 I also included some possible edge cases to test, such as a pyramid with a depth of one.
 Since there is no direction to take, I return an empty array.